MindK product academy

 Source: StackShare

-Example #2 (B2B): CemaSYS – a SaaS environmental reporting software, chosen by Forbes Global 2000 companies
+CEMAsys – a SaaS environmental reporting software, chosen by Forbes Global 2000 companies:

-• Identity and access management – Azure Active Directory B2C.
+• Identity and access: Azure Active Directory B2C.

 CEMAsys SaaS application developed by MindK

-CemaSYS, a SaaS application for sustainability reporting created by MindK [explore the case study]
+CEMAsys, a SaaS application for sustainability reporting [explore the case study]

-The choice of a cloud provider will determine vital parameters like scalability, uptime, or security.
+The choice of a cloud provider will determine vital parameters like scalability, uptime, and security.

 Most people know that the cloud decreases hosting costs.
 But modern cloud platforms can also reduce development costs by as much as 20-40% over the project lifecycle.
 Such platforms provide lots of key features you need in a SaaS app, as services are ready for integration.

-Anyway, Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform (GPC) are all solid choices for a SaaS app.
-At MindK, we prefer the AWS platform.
-Gartner names it the #1 cloud infrastructure and platform provider for 14 years in a row.
-Amazon is at least 5 years ahead of competitors, who are forced to play catch.
-So you can’t really go wrong with AWS.
+Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform (GCP) are all solid choices for a SaaS app.
+MindK is a certified AWS partner.
+Gartner has named AWS the #1 cloud infrastructure and platform provider for 14 years in a row.
+Amazon is years ahead of its competitors, who are still forced to play catch-up, so you can’t really go wrong with AWS.

 #3 Design a scalable architecture